-At 12:15pm beverage service began.
+At 12:15 beverage service began.

-These are the menus for the flight:
+These were the menus for the flight:

 The FA took orders for dinner and beverages before takeoff.
-Appetizers and warm bread were served at 12:30pm.
+Appetizers and warm bread were served at 12:30.

 After dinner I slept for a couple of hours and woke up with about three hours until landing.